Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 ## Summary

-This document explains how to upgrade and patch your system for [Azure Storage Persistence bug #634](https://github.com/Particular/PlatformDevelopment/issues/634) using the NServiceBus Azure hotfix release xxxxxxx.
+This document explains how to upgrade and patch a system for [Azure Storage Persistence bug #634](https://github.com/Particular/PlatformDevelopment/issues/634) using the NServiceBus Azure hotfix release xxxxxxx.

-### How to know if you are affected
+### How to know if a system is affected
-You will be affected by this bug if you meet both of the following conditions:
+This bug will affect a system if both of the following conditions are met:
 - more than one IAmStartedBy<T> for a given saga
 - concurrency is set to > 1

 ### Symptoms
-The following are three of the symptoms that your system may exhibit as result of this bug.
+The following are three of the symptoms that a system may exhibit as result of this bug.
 - sending more than one message when only one should be sent
 - sending no messages when one should be sent
 - creation of multiple instances of the same saga

 ## Patch Requirements

-To deploy this fix throughout a system, you will need to upgrade endpoints and patch the saga data that has been stored by the Azure Storage persister.
+To deploy this fix throughout a system endpoints will need to be upgraded and saga data that has been stored by the Azure Storage persister will need to be patched.

 ### Upgrading endpoints